findas-pty-ltd/BYFN-simple/README.md

 The environment is now ready you can start building the network.

-**Note :** If you are getting permission denied error when running the script you will need to run
+**Note :** If you are getting permission denied error when running any of the scripts, you will need to run
 ```sh
 chmod 777 ./byfn-simple.sh
 chmod 777 ./scripts/test-network.sh